Train GraphicClick on the map to explore geographics

 This Saturday's trip was down to the coast, but a different part to Graham.
 As mentioned elsewhere there was no Panama hat involved.

-As is my wont I got a return from RDG(resolve) to Portsmouth Harbour, which allows me to either go via Guildford or Basingstoke.
+As is my wont I got a return from RDG (Rail Delivery Group, or Reading station, depending on context) to Portsmouth Harbour, which allows me to either go via Guildford or Basingstoke.
 Got a Gatwick train to Guildford, busy but not packed.
 Then a Portsmouth Harbour "fast", in the days of my youth there were no fast trains on the Portsmouth Direct line only "semi-fast" and slow (presumably too honest for the current times).
 Again busy but not packed.

-Got off at Havant, left the good lady to run through to PMH and explore Portsmouth.
+Got off at Havant, left the good lady to run through to PMH (Portsmouth Harbour station) and explore Portsmouth.
 I cycled down the Hayling Billy Line to the Hayling Ferry.
 Sea was relatively calm and only a light following wind.
 The Hayling Ferry was packed with both bikes and people.

 Cycled from Eastney along the seafront at Southsea, which was busy, to The Hard (bus train interchange at PMH) where I met the other half.
 Got the ferry to Gosport (busy), where we had a bite of lunch.
 I left her to use the other half of the ferry ticket and carry on exploring Portsmouth.